SysBrick-LLC/legal/Terms of Service/tos.md

 ## 3. Disclaimer

 a.
-The materials on our website are provided on an "as is" basic.
+The materials on our website are provided on an "as is" basis.
 We make no warranties, expressed or implied, and hereby disclaim and negate all other warranties including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.